-What I Like Most About Pudong
+What I Like Most about Pudong

 Pudong, Shanghai is undeniably one of the most vibrant, memorable districts in the world.
 Whether you’re gazing up at the breath-taking skyscrapers of the financial district that seem to reach into the clouds, or you are examining the incredibly sophisticated architecture of the district’s ancient temples, you’ll always find yourself blown away as you explore what Pudong has to offer.

-Why I’d Recommend YCIS To A Friend
+Why I’d Recommend YCIS to a Friend

 YCIS is a friendly and tight-knit community where everyone feels like they belong and that they're supported.
 Walking down the hallway at school, you’d always be greeted by students and staff members with warm smiles!
 Whilst we are a bonded group, we welcome all of our new students with hospitality and try our best to make them feel comfortable at school.
 This includes an orientation program, where the new students are given a tour around the school by our Prefects, and a “buddy” program in Lower Secondary, where the new students are assigned a buddy for the first few weeks of school to ensure that they are enjoying their time at YCIS.

-My Top 5 Study Tips for Exams
+My Top Five Study Tips for Exams

-The Five Things I Love Most About YCIS Puxi
+The Five Things I Love Most about YCIS Puxi

 Since joining the YCIS Puxi family in Year 9, I have gained many experiences and the most enjoyable memories over the past five years.
 YCIS is the witness of my growth and experience, and I am here to share my opinion on the five things I love the most about my school.